-- Beat together butter and sugar until light and fluffy.
-Sift together the flour and rice flour, then add to the butter and sugar in 3 lots until fully incorporated.
+- Beat together butter and sugar until lightened and fluffy.
+Sift together the flour and rice flour, then add to the butter and sugar and beat until incorporated and it starts clumping together.

-- On a lightly floured surface, knead the dough with your hands until it all comes together.
-Roll out to 1cm thickness and use a cookie cutter to cut out as many cookies as possible.
+- On a lightly floured surface, pull the dough together into a ball, then roll it out to about 5mm -6mm thick.
+Use a cookie cutter to cut out as many cookies as possible.
 Re-roll any scraps and cut out more cookies.
 Use a palette knife to help you to transfer the cookies to the baking tray.

-- Mix spice mix ingredients together rubbing between you fingers to distribute everything well.
+- Mix the spice mix dry ingredients together (not the butter) rubbing between your fingers to distribute everything well.